jreisinger/docs/data/notes/Φιλοσοφία/arguments.md

 It's not possible to prove (or disprove) the God's existence using the [modern scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
 This is because God, if exists, is not an object among other objects or a force among other forces.
-It's something totally different and external to the observable world.
+It's something very different and external to the observable world.
 Is it then reasonable to think that God exists?
-Are there some arguments or reasons for God's existence?
+Are there some reasons or arguments for God's existence?
 (These arguments can be classified into historical, cosmological, psychological ...
-But here I am more interested in the ones that I can understand and make most sense to me.)
+But here I am more interested to find the ones that I can understand and that make most sense to me.)

 # Historicity of Jesus